eerimoq/simba/README.rst

 License
 =======

-Simba is licensed in the public domain.
+Simba is licensed under the MIT License.
 See LICENSE for a copy of the licence.
 Third party source code and libraries that Simba depends on may have other licenses.
 Most third party code is placed in the ``3pp`` folder.